bigbite/wp-cypress/README.md

 Ensure [Cypress](https://github.com/cypress-io/cypress/) is installed, then install WP Cypress.

-TODO - not on npm yet

 ```sh
 yarn add wp-cypress --dev
 ```

-After installation, a new directory will be created in the project root called `wp-cypress`.
 To add the additional cypress commands you need to import the package in cypress directories `support/index.js` file.

 ```javascript
 // ***********************************************************